 Help documentation is located.

-Transcripts, gene info and evaluation overview¶
+Variant Information (Transcripts, gene info and evaluation overview)¶

 There are three separate boxes in this section as shown, from left to right you have:

-Variant Information table
+Variant Information tabs

 The data displayed in this tab is dependent on the additional data file that you provided in the

-Mutation & Gene information
+Variant & Gene Info

 This box displays the DNA VAF, RNA VAF, and gene expression values for the variant you have selected for investigation.
 The genomic information is provided in the format showing the chromosomal location of the variant for further variant analysis such as manual review.
 We also provide a link out to the variant report provided by OpenCRAVAT.
 This report will allow users to explore the variant with information regarding: variant annotation, cancer, population allele frequencies, clinical relevance, gene annotation, pathogenicity prediction etc.

 This box shows an overview of the current state of your evaluation choices (i.e. how many are marked accepted, rejected, or for review).
 Note that aggregate reports generated from the pvacseq pipeline defaults everything to